Treatment for shingles can help ease your symptoms until the condition improves. In many cases shingles gets better within around two to four weeks.

 As with antidepressants, you may need to take anticonvulsants for several weeks before you notice it working.

-If your pain does not improve, your dose may be gradually increased until your symptoms are effectively managed.
+If your pain doesn't improve, your dose may be gradually increased until your symptoms are effectively managed.